Skip to content

 Payment Methods

 Four core pay-by-bank rails through one API.
-Interac e-Transfer covers the standard push-payment deposit and payout flow that most Canadian players already use for everyday transfers — Paramount is a licensed Interac provider with direct connectivity to the network.
+Interac e-Transfer covers the standard push-payment deposit and payout flow that most Canadian players already use for everyday transfers, and Paramount is a licensed Interac provider with direct connectivity to the network.
 Instant Bank Transfer (consumer-branded as PayDirect) is the strategic flagship since June 2022, built specifically for iGaming and sports betting with 1-click express deposits, in-game deposit triggers and the Pre-Select API for keeping players inside live gameplay.
-INSTADEBIT is the original 2003 product, being wound down with consumer balance withdrawals available only until April 30, 2026 — historical operators still see it on cashiers but the migration path is to IBT. iDebit offers verified withdrawals via the Bill Pay network and provides one-click deposits for repeat customers.
-Compared to a method-stack PSP like Nuvei (700+ methods) or Worldpay (200+), this is intentionally narrow — every method is bank-account-based, every flow inherits the bank's own KYC and 2FA, every transaction skips card interchange.
+INSTADEBIT is the original 2003 product, being wound down with consumer balance withdrawals available only until April 30, 2026, so historical operators still see it on cashiers but the migration path is to IBT. iDebit offers verified withdrawals via the Bill Pay network and provides one-click deposits for repeat customers.
+Against a method-stack PSP like Nuvei (700+ methods) or Worldpay (200+), this is intentionally narrow: every method is bank-account-based, every flow inherits the bank's own KYC and 2FA, and every transaction skips card interchange.
 The trade-off is that nobody on the cashier who wants cards, Apple Pay, Google Pay, PayPal or crypto gets anything from Paramount.

 Verticals